Biasio/HomeAccessControlSystem/README.md

             Set pin low

-        Wait before the next step
+        wait before the next step

    before returning from the function, set all pins low